 For many families, 529 plans are considered the ideal way to save for education, offering tax-free growth, state tax benefits, and flexible usage for college, K-12 tuition, apprenticeships, and even student loan repayment.
 These tax-advantaged accounts are widely promoted as a smart, long-term investment in a child’s future.

-However, despite their benefits, 529 plans come with drawbacks that are often overlooked.
-From strict withdrawal rules to potential tax penalties and investment limitations, these challenges can significantly impact a family’s financial strategy.
-While recent expansions have broadened their scope, some restrictions remain that may not make them the best fit for every saver.
+Despite those benefits, 529 plans come with drawbacks that are often overlooked.
+Strict withdrawal rules, potential tax penalties, and limited investment options can all weigh on a family’s financial strategy.
+Recent legislative expansions have broadened their scope, but restrictions remain that may make 529 plans a poor fit for certain savers.

-Before committing to a 529 plan, it’s important to fully understand its limitations and weigh these plans against alternative education savings options.
-This article explores major drawbacks that could make families rethink their reliance on 529 plans, alongside new legislative safety valves that offer more flexibility than before.
+Before committing to a 529, it pays to understand its limitations in full and weigh them against alternative savings options.
+What follows explores the major drawbacks families should know about, along with the legislative safety valves that now offer more flexibility than ever before.

 The Ultimate Escape Hatch: The 529-to-Roth IRA Rollover